GuruGuru-SEU/code-craft-2022/README.md

 ## A Loser's words

-I suppose that all of our group members could understand Chinese, so I would not bother myself using weird English.
+I suppose that all of our group members could understand Chinese, so I would not bother myself using awkward English.

 > 负优化 1
 >